csimpkins/python-course/text-editors.md

 Many people who insist on using Windows like [Notepad++](http://notepad-plus-plus.org/), but [Atom](https://atom.io/) and [Sublime Text](http://www.sublimetext.com/) are much better.
 If you are a computer science major you will use Unix during your studies, and if you're currently a Windows user you will almost certainly switch to a Unix (like Linux or Mac OS X) for your personal computing after learning more about computing.
 So get in the habit of strongly preferring cross-platform software and open standards.
 (You should never use Microsoft Office, for example, because doing so locks *your* data in a data format owned by someone else and greatly reduces your flexibility.
 You will gain an appreciation for the power of plain text in this class.)

 If you're going to get a computer science or engineering degree, you should learn [Emacs](http://www.gnu.org/software/emacs/) or [Vim](http://www.vim.org/), because they can be used in a terminal and are available on every UNIX platform, Windows, and Mac.
-Objectively, [Emacs](http://www.gnu.org/software/emacs/) is the most powerful editor in existence, but it has a steep learning curve.
+[Emacs](http://www.gnu.org/software/emacs/) is the most powerful editor in existence, but it has a steep learning curve.

-**Recommendation for new programmers**: [Sublime Text](http://www.sublimetext.com/)
+### **Recommendation for new programmers**: [Sublime Text](http://www.sublimetext.com/)

 ## TABS Versus Spaces